-Fabindia removes Diwali collection ad after outrage over use of Urdu phrase
+Fabindia removes Diwali ad after online outrage over use of Urdu phrase

 #BoycottFabIndia was among the top trending topics on Twitter on Monday evening.
 On Tuesday morning, “Urdu” was among the top 20 topics on the social media platform in India.

-In the past too, social media users aligned to the Hindutva ideology have forced top brands to scrap campaigns portraying cohesion of cultures.
+In the past too, social media users who have aligned to the Hindutva ideology have forced top brands to scrap campaigns portraying a cohesion of cultures and religions.

 In October 2020, jewellery brand Tanishq withdrew an advertisement featuring a baby shower for an inter-faith couple.
 Hindutva supporters had outraged against the commercial on social media for allegedly promoting “love jihad”.